More Medications Facts

 • 3.
 Grubb BP, Samoil D, Kosinski D, Kip K, Brewster P. Use of sertraline hydrochloride in the treatment of refractory neurocardiogenic syncope in children and adolescents.
 J Am Coll Cardiol 1994;24:490-4.

 • 6.
-Moscovitch A, Blashko CA, Eagles JM, Darcourt G, Thompson C, Kasper S, Lane RM; International Collaborative Group on Sertraline in the Treatment of Outpatients with Seasonal Affective Disorders.
+Moscovitch A, Blashko CA, Eagles JM, Darcourt G, Thompson C, Kasper S, Lane RM.
 A placebo-controlled study of sertraline in the treatment of outpatients with seasonal affective disorder.
 Psychopharmacology (Berl).
 2004 Feb;171(4):390-7.
-Epub 2003 Sep 19.
 PubMed

 • 7.
 Maina G, Albert U, Salvi V, Bogetto F. Weight gain during long-term treatment of obsessive-compulsive disorder: a prospective comparison between serotonin reuptake inhibitors.
 J Clin Psychiatry.
 2004 Oct;65(10):1365-71.
 PubMed

 • 13.
 Gonzalez-Viejo MA, Avellanet M, Hernandez-Morcuende MI.
 A comparative study of fibromyalgia treatment: ultrasonography and physiotherapy versus sertraline treatment.
 Ann Readapt Med Phys.
 2005 Nov;48(8):610-5.
-Epub 2005 May 31.
 PubMed

 • 17.
 Hellings JA, Kelley LA, Gabrielli WF, Kilgore E, Shah P. Sertraline response in adults with mental retardation and autistic disorder.
 J Clin Psychiatry.
 1996 Aug;57(8):333-6.
 PubMed